 When the engine is being serviced from inside the motor home, protect your carpet and furnishings against oil and dirt.
 Your serviceman will be glad to use a protective cloth if you remind him.
-The Impulse engine compartment is located below the rear bed.

 Note: Proper engine servicing and record of servicing may be mandatory to ensure chassis warranty protection.
 Follow the manufacturer's instructions for periodic maintenance checks.